 1. Assess the Mess

 Before you tackle the huge mountain of papers, figurines, books, and stationary on your messy work desk.
 You must first assess how bad the mess is and make your own plan of action.
 Prep a list of all things that you believe need tidying and cleaning up.
 Then, following our guide here, arrange your to-do list in order of priority.

-Read: Life Hack: 6 Tips to Help You Leave Work On Time in Singapore
+Read: Life Hack: 6 Tips to Help You Leave Work On Time in Hong Kong